sasilver75/obsidian/ColBERTv2.md

 Keshav Santhanam, [[Omar Khattab]], [[Christopher Potts|Chris Potts]], Matei Zaharia
 Paper: [ColBERTv2: Effective and Efficient Retrieval via Lightweight Late Interaction](https://arxiv.org/abs/2112.01488)
 #zotero
-Takeaway: An optimization of [[ColBERT]]; The decomposition of relevance modeling into token-level computations inflates the space footprint of the models, and this paper introduces improvements to improve the quality and space footprint of late interaction by 6-10x.
+Takeaway: An optimization of [[ColBERT]]; ColBERT's decomposition of relevance modeling into token-level computations inflates the space footprint of the models, and this paper introduces improvements to improve the quality and space footprint of late interaction by 6-10x.
+ColBERTv2 introduces techniques to improve the quality and space-efficiency of multi-vector representations using a residual representation of vectors and distillation from cross-encoder systems.

 ----